Angry Birds Seasons: Ports

 At E3 2012 in Los Angeles, Rovio and distribution partner Activision announced plans to bring Angry Birds Seasons, along with the original Angry Birds and Angry Birds Rio, to the PlayStation 3, Xbox 360, and Nintendo 3DS systems.
 Bundled together as Angry Birds Trilogy, the games were built specifically for their respective consoles, taking advantage of their unique features.
+Additional versions of Trilogy for the Wii, Wii U and PlayStation Vita were released in 2013.

 Reception

 The reception of Angry Birds Seasons has been positive.
 Tracy Erickson of Pocket Gamer wrote about the original version, "the difficulty is steeper than in the original Angry Birds, which is likely an intentional consideration for those well-versed in the first game.
 This doesn't make Angry Birds Halloween unapproachable, but it does result in an undesirable increase in trial-and-error gameplay.
 Without the experience of playing the original, you can anticipate having to replay a lot of stages."
 He further mentioned, "Of course, these structural issues don't detract from what remains an entertaining game.
 Angry Birds Halloween is pleasantly more of the same, though you're best served by playing the original before tackling this holiday treat."
 Sarah Jacobsson of Macworld said about the Christmas update, "Unlike the original Angry Birds and Angry Birds Halloween, the Season's Greetings track does not start out with a laughably easy level—after all, you only get one level a day, and Rovio wants to make you work for it."
 She further wrote, "Angry Birds Seasons brings fun, Christmas spirit to the most popular iOS game of the year.
 With the included Halloween track, you get a total of 69 challenging levels—definitely worth $0.99 (Angry Birds Seasons HD is $1.99)."